RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 - Don't refer members without their consent.
 - Don't share details of any chat with anyone for any reason.

+That's the end of Part I of this guide.
+After the quiz, Part II contains some detailed information that might be distressing or triggering for some listeners.

 QUIZ
 {:.dummyquiz}